 At one stage the incumbent, the Philippine Long Distance

 Telephone Company (PLDT), faced nine competitors.
 However, only

 a minority of the competitors managed to comply with government

-demands for the installation of at least 300,000 exchange lines within three years
+demands for the installation of at least 300,000 exchange lines

-of the most successful new entrants, becoming the largest
+one of the most successful new entrants, becoming the largest

 cellular provider in the Philippines.
 In November 1998 First

 Pacific, which already had direct and indirect stakes in PLDT,

 First Pacific subsequently announced plans to fold Smart into